You’ve never heard of Dry R22 for your air conditioner before?

 Your indoor evaporator coil is working just fine.
 Your copper lines connecting the two pieces of A/C equipment is intact and not leaking, but your condenser needs to be replaced.
 The cost of replacing the whole system with R410a based equipment seems too pricey right now.
 So you’d prefer to use that existing equipment that’s working just fine.

-As you weigh your options, this is what I tell our customers to consider, and what you alone must decide.
-While your initial investment in this Dry R22 condenser may save you $1-$2,000, we continue to see parts for R22 based equipment rise and fewer systems are manufactured.
-Less supply = greater price to you.
+As you weigh your options, this is what I tell our customers to consider and what you alone must decide.
+While your initial investment in this Dry R22 condenser may save you $1-$2,000, we continue to see parts for R22 based equipment rise, and fewer systems are manufactured.
+Less supply = higher price to you.

 Similarly, with the required ending of production of R22 itself, the cost of the refrigerant is rising faster than gold.
-This year alone production will be cut in half, and will continue to decline until ending completely in 8 years.
+This year alone, production will be cut in half and will continue to decline until ending entirely in 8 years.
 Again the laws of supply and demand are at play, and with freon now retailing to consumers at $75-$125 per pound, there’s no telling how high it could get in 10 years.

 The bottom line, you know your capacity for this investment.
-Factor that in with how long you plan to be in the home.
+You should factor that in with how long you plan to be in the home.
 We just want to provide an honest assessment of the potential long term costs of making this move, so you’re not surprised as the years go by.